Solar Comparison in Victoria

 The Victorian government also introduced time-varying feed-in tariffs during their 1 July switch.
 This change allows retailers to decide whether they want to offer the flat rate discussed above, the time-varying rate, or both to their customers.

 A time-varying rate works similarly to the way peak usage charges work on your electricity plan.
-Retailers offer a higher feed-in tariff rate during peak hours, and a lower rate during off-peak and shoulder hours.
+Retailers offer a higher feed-in tariff rate during peak hours, and a lower rate during controlled load and shoulder hours.

 Here is a breakdown of how the time-varying tariff works: